elisokal/11dotjs/README.md

 - Promote a web-authoring model based on Objects instead of HTML.
 ## Turn your code up to eleven with 11dotjs.
 With the **11dotjs** web-authoring model, you can
 - Code your UI in intuitive JSON.
+JSML?
 - Call **11dotjs** generators to add structures like tables.
 - Write your own generators.
 - Invoke the **11dotjs DocComposer** to convert your UI object graph directly to the browser’s DOM document.